inductiveautomation/ignition-module-tools/generator/generator-core/README.md

 ## Contributing

-Contributions are welcome, open an Issue to discuss your ideas, or submit a PR for feedbpack!
+Contributions are welcome: Open an Issue to discuss your ideas, or submit a PR for feedback!